Democratic candidate for U.S. House in New Jersey

 LocationNew Jersey

-Notable personal detailsSusan (Sue) Copius Altman is a Democratic candidate for the U.S. House in New Jersey’s 12th Congressional District in the 2026 cycle.
-She previously served as state director of the New Jersey Working Families organization/Working Families Alliance and later worked as U.S. Sen. Andy Kim’s state director.
-Altman was an educator and played basketball at Columbia University; after college, she played professional basketball overseas.
+Notable personal detailsSusan Copius Altman is a Democratic candidate for the U.S. House in New Jersey’s 12th Congressional District.
+She previously served as state director for U.S. Senator Andy Kim and was executive director of the New Jersey Working Families Alliance.
+Altman attended Columbia University, where she played on the women’s basketball team, and earned two master’s degrees from the University of Oxford.

 Supports raising taxes on very high earners (a "millionaires' tax") and expanding public investments and social programs to help working families while opposing corporate tax giveaways.
 Advocates redirecting revenue toward transit, education, and poverty-reduction measures.